 Maximum serum concentration increased 1-, 1.3- and 1.4-fold in patients with mild, moderate and severe renal impairment, respectively.
 AUC increased 1.2-, 1.7- and 2.1-fold in patients with mild, moderate and severe renal impairment, respectively.

 Use: Labeled Indications

-Osteoporosis: Treatment of postmenopausal women with osteoporosis at high risk for fracture defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.
+Osteoporosis in postmenopausal females: Treatment of postmenopausal females with osteoporosis at high risk for fracture defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.

 There are no contraindications listed in the manufacturer's labeling.